GaymerSocial/About.Gaymer.Social/contact.md

 ---
-title: gaymer.social - Get in touch
+title: Gaymer.Social - Get in touch
 description: Want to get in touch?
 This page tells you how.
 permalink: /contact/
 layout: default